 Additionally, consider how the inclusion of partners in the loan calculation would affect your total headcount as well as the 500 employee limit.

 Anchin’s AEC Group is dedicated to the unique needs of Architecture, Engineering and Construction companies.
 Along with Anchin’s COVID-19 Resource Team, we continue to monitor the PPP Loan Program rules.
 Please contact your Anchin AEC Relationship Partner for more information or contact us at [email protected].
-Additional updates can be found at our Anchin COVID-19 Update Center.

 Disclaimer: Please note this is based on the information that is currently available and is subject to change.